Urgent Care for Cuts and Wounds in Columbia MD

 It is possible to have an open wound or a closed wound.
 Penetrating wounds, for example, are open wounds with exposed underlying tissue/organs.
 The term “closed wound” refers to a wound in which the underlying tissues and organs are not exposed.

 Additionally, wounds can be classified according to whether they are clean or contaminated.
-Wounds that are clean do not contain any foreign material, whereas wounds that are contaminated or infected may contain dirt, bacteria, or other foreign materials.
+Clean wounds do not contain any foreign material, whereas wounds that are contaminated or infected may contain dirt, bacteria, or other foreign materials.
 Depending on the stage of the wound, pressure wounds can be considered open or closed wounds.

 It is also possible to have an internal or external wound.
-It is possible for internal wounds to occur as a result of impaired circulation, nerve damage, neuropathy, medical illness, or decreased blood, oxygen, or nutrition, while external wounds may be the result of an outside force or trauma caused by penetrating objects or non-penetrating trauma.
+Internal wounds can occur as a result of impaired circulation, nerve damage, neuropathy, medical illness, or decreased blood, oxygen, or nutrition, while external wounds may be the result of an outside force or trauma caused by penetrating objects or non-penetrating trauma.

 Knees, elbows, and palms are common places for scrapes.
 An abrasion occurs when the surface layers of the skin (epidermis) are broken.
 Abrasions are more likely to occur on thin-skinned bony areas (like knees, ankles, and elbows).
 An incision is made when a sharp object cuts through the skin, such as a knife or a shard of glass.
 Blood loss can occur when underlying blood vessels are punctured, depending on the injury.